Published in the April, 2008 issue of the Biscayne Times Newspaper:

 Ensor invited mystics and held séances in the house.
 Rev. Emma Tandarich, a visiting psychic, claimed five separate spirits haunted the house, including a young woman searching for the grave of her illegitimate baby — perhaps a servant who had lived in the house.

-The unsettling tales, plus the publicity Villa Paula received during the 1980s (notably a cover story in the Miami Herald‘s Tropic magazine), spooked local Haitians.
+The unsettling tales, plus the publicity Villa Paula received during the 1980s, spooked local Haitians.
 Many would bless themselves and cross the street to avoid walking in front of the house.
 Ensor spent years trying to sell the place, asking $185,000.
 He eventually resorted to auctioning it in 1985 for $110,000.
-Postal worker Larry Cozart, who won the auction, immediately backed out of the deal when he learned of the haunting.
+Postal worker Larry Cozart, who won the auction, immediately backed out of the deal when he learned of the alleged haunting.

 Ensor managed to sell the house two years later to Lucien Albert, a Haitian pediatrician skeptical of the supernatural claims.
 When contacted by telephone in March of this year, Dr. Albert, who sold Villa Paula in 2003 and now lives in Kendall, had no opinion to share on the matter.
 He suggested BT call the current owners.
 “They can tell you what you need to know,” he said.